njmittet/kafka-workshop/README.md

 The [examples](./examples) folder contains the following example (starter) applications:

-1. `kotling-spring-boot-consumer`: A Kotlin Spring Boot application that demonstrates how to customize the Kafka consumer configuration.
+1. `kotlin-spring-kafka-consumer`: A Kotlin Spring Boot application that uses [Spring Kafka](https://spring.io/projects/spring-kafka) to demonstrate how to customize the Kafka consumer configuration.
-2. `kotling-spring-boot-producer`: A Kotlin Spring Boot application that demonstrates how to customize the Kafka producer configuration.
+2. `kotlin-spring-kafka-producer`: A Kotlin Spring Boot application that uses [Spring Kafka](https://spring.io/projects/spring-kafka) to demonstrate how to customize the Kafka producer configuration.
 The application provides a REST API for sending messages.

 ## Advanced Topics